ARPITAAAAAAA/SkillLab2_Embedded_Visionary_Minds/README.md

 ---

 ## 7.2 Wiring Plan

-The Raspberry Pi is connected to the **L298N motor driver** using GPIO pins to control motor direction.
+- The Raspberry Pi is connected to Arduino using USB to generate pwm singnals for motor.
+- The Arduino has hw130 sheild (L298N for arduino) that controls the motors.
+- The Web cam is connected to the Raspi using USB port.

-The **IR sensors** are connected to input GPIO pins to detect the line path.
+- The IR sensors are connected to input GPIO pins (17 , 27) to detect the line path.

-The **ultrasonic sensor** uses Trigger and Echo pins to measure distance from obstacles.

-The **touch sensor** is connected to detect physical collision.

-The **LCD display** is connected using I2C pins to show messages such as **"Object Detected"**.

-All components share a **common ground** for stable operation.
+- All components share a common ground and Vdd for stable operation.

 ---